SensorsUnleashed/blog/_posts/2017-04-22-Corrected-i-think.md

 Next step is to test the 2.1V step-down converter and all the external connections.
 Finally when all is proven OK, I will create the Board Support Package (BSP).

-I will make a followup post, with the test result.
+If anyone is interested, the Kicad project can be found on [github](https://github.com/SensorsUnleashed/RadioOne/tree/revA) I will make a followup post, with the test result.

 The following image is for size comparison.